-- All subsequent annual reports filed on Form 20-F, Form 40-F, or Form 10-K, and all subsequent filings on Forms 10-Q and 8-K filed by Intertape Polymer Group pursuant to the Exchange Act. - All subsequent reports on Form 6-K furnished by Intertape Polymer Group pursuant to the Exchange Act that contain a statement that it is being incorporated into this Prospectus by reference hereto.
+- -- All subsequent annual reports filed on Form 20-F or Form 40-F, and all subsequent filings filed by Intertape Polymer Group pursuant to the Exchange Act. - -- All subsequent reports on Form 6-K furnished by Intertape Polymer Group pursuant to the Exchange Act that contain a statement that it is being incorporated into this Prospectus by reference hereto.